 We want to position Salisbury’s hospital at the forefront of delivering integrated healthcare, creating a modern centre to serve the local community’s changing needs.
 It is intended that the hospital will grow its reputation as a centre of excellence locally and nationally, with new facilities for health and wellbeing, education and skills at its heart.
 By adopting a phased approach to the project, we are proposing to develop a number of our key services, whilst providing space to extend key specialist units as well as creating research and development facilities.

 We also want to create education opportunities that will increase the range of academic and vocational courses locally available.
 Importantly, we also want to develop amenities and services that will support and benefit the city of Salisbury and the wider community.
 These aspects would be set within new and publicly accessible green spaces; they could include commercial development, a new sustainable approach to energy, staff and patient accommodation, health and wellbeing services as well as formal and informal recreation facilities.

-Salisbury NHS Foundation Trust lead the project, however they are unable to deliver it on their own and need to work with specialists to achieve this.
+Salisbury NHS Foundation Trust lead the project; however, as there are other uses proposed beyond healthcare, they are unable to deliver it on their own and need to work with appropriate specialists to achieve this.

 - Why is it needed?

 The hospital is committed to improving its facilities and services to meet changing needs and to ensure it continues to benefit the community it serves.
 To do this, we need to be a thriving, successful hospital, able to create independent revenues and with the facilities and resources to attract and retain talented people.
 It would also help support the local and wider community, bringing more employment opportunities and improving infrastructure.

 The project was launched to the public in March 2019.
 Since the launch the development team have been undertaking feasibility studies and consultations with hospital staff, the community, other providers and local businesses to help refine proposals.
 This work has helped to shape the masterplan – this is not finalised, but it can be viewed here.